Koredotcom/docs/docs/gale/getting-started/sign-up-sign-in.md

 #### Change Expired Password

-When your password expires, the system redirects to the following page where you can change the expired password.
+When your password expires after 90 days, the system redirects to the following page where you can change the expired password.

 <img src="../images/change-password-screen.png" alt="change password" title="change password" style="border: 1px solid gray; zoom:75%;">